-For an information on what the $ssl_options$ can be set to reference the official Python documentation .
+For an information on what the ssl_options can be set to reference the official Python documentation .

-URL string might be contain ssl parameters e.g. amaps://user:pass@host//?ca_certs=ca.pem&certfile=crt.pem&keyfile=key.pem
+URL string might be contain ssl parameters e.g. amqps://user:pass@host//?ca_certs=ca.pem&certfile=crt.pem&keyfile=key.pem

 - url RFC3986 formatted broker address.
-When None will be used keyword arguments. - host hostname of the broker - port broker port 5672 by default - login username string. 'guest' by default.
-Provide empty string for pika.credentials.ExternalCredentials usage. - password password string. 'guest' by default. - virtualhost virtualhost parameter. '/' by default - ssl use SSL for connection.
-Should be used with addition kwargs.
-See pika documentation for more info. - ssl_options A dict of values for the SSL connection. - loop Event loop (asyncio.get_event_loop() when None) - connection_class Factory of a new connection - kwargs addition parameters which will be passed to the pika connection.
+When None will be used keyword arguments. - host hostname of the broker - port broker port 5672 by default - login username string. 'guest' by default. - password password string. 'guest' by default. - virtualhost virtualhost parameter. '/' by default - ssl use SSL for connection.
+Should be used with addition kwargs. - ssl_options A dict of values for the SSL connection. - timeout connection timeout in seconds - loop Event loop (asyncio.get_event_loop() when None) - connection_class Factory of a new connection - kwargs addition parameters which will be passed to the connection.